 Listening more deeply (the headphones run $300 after all) we wished for a bit more detail in the treble, where the sparkle at the attack of upper percussion and effects sounds a bit sanded down.
 At the other end, bass is firm, and balanced, but there’s also a little less oomph in the upper bass than we’d like, which leaves that clear midrange hanging out to dry at times, sounding a little thin and edgy.
-Still, the headphones mostly do a good job of evening out, drawing a balanced sound across genres.
+Still, the

 As for noise cancelling, these cans are more about creating an intimate listening experience than blocking out the world around you.
 They’ll do a fair job taking out lower hums like air conditioner units, and refrigerators, but we wished for a bit more during our daily commute in which noises like engine sounds were quelled, but never gave way to that feeling of silent autonomy afforded by over-ear models in the NC1’s price class.
 That’s to be expected from an on-ear to some extent, but we still wished for more at this price point.

 Overall, the Fidelio NC1 present an attractive, comfortable, and extremely portable design, with plenty of perks.
 But listeners looking for more autonomy and immersion into their music catalog may want to reach for similarly-priced competitors like Bose’s QC25.
 Still, if you’re looking for a slim design, solid sound, and more intimacy than your average on-ear cans, the Fidelio NC1 may be worth checking out.